 The retail price of the hearing aids includes dispensing fees and administrative salaries, which occur after the hearing aids leave the manufacturer.
 Unlike other devices such as iPhones, hearing aids are medical devices.
 What that means is that unlike walking into an Apple store, spending an hour with a sales person, making your purchase and walking out, getting hearing aids is a rather involved process that involves many hours of fitting, adjusting and maintenance, all of which factor into the cost.
 This all means that while you are paying for the devices themselves, you are also paying for the services of highly trained professionals for the life of the devices.

-Here are just some of the services that are incorporated into the retail cost of hearing aids:
+Here are just some of the services that are often incorporated into the bundled retail cost of hearing aids:

 Because hearing aids are medical devices, these services are performed by a trained and educated professional.
 Not only is all of that initial training and education expensive, but a qualified hearing care professional regularly attends seminars and training to make sure that they are up to date on the latest medical information as well as to stay licensed.
 And the equipment necessary to fit your hearing aids and keep them in tip top shape is specialized, including computers and other dedicated high tech tools.